 I was born in 1977 in Chiavenna (Italy), where I lived – and studied – until my 19th birthday.
 I graduated with an MA in Literature and Philosophy at Scuola Normale Superiore, in Pisa, with a dissertation on the Communist cooperatives’ cinema in Weimar Germany.
 After arriving at Corriere della Sera with a post-graduation internship, I spent nine years in the newsroom in via Solferino (Milan), as a staff reporter for National News (with regular summer breaks as foreign correspondent in Berlin).
 During my time at the daily, I took two unpaid leaves to pursue a summer school in International Human Rights Law at Oxford, and a fellowship at the Reuters Institute for the Study of Journalism, at the same university, researching migration coverage in European media.
 In 2011 I quit my position at Corriere; after a few months in the USA, I moved to South Sudan in order to train local journalists.
 At the end of 2013, when conflict broke out in the country, I moved back to Italy.
 In 2016 I co-founded Factcheckers, the first no-profit association dealing specifically with educational fact-checking.
-In October 2017 I moved to Fiesole (Florence) in my new position as Young Policy Leaders Fellow at the School of Transnational Government – European University Institute, with a research project on fake news and international policies.
+From October 2017 to July 2018 I worked in Fiesole (Florence) in my new position as Policy Leaders Fellow at the School of Transnational Government – European University Institute, with a research project on fake news and international policies.
+From February 2019, I am part of the research team at the Centre for Media Pluralism and Media Freedom (EUI).
 My fields of work range from communication to digital storytelling, graphic journalism, writing(s).
+I published several essays and books, with Italian and international publishing houses.
 I am a regular contributor of Donna Moderna and, less often, of other media.

 Contact me at gjacomella[at]gmail.com